The Short Answer

 After children visit, all of the staff pool information to help determine whether our school can assist them in the next stage of their life journey.
 We carefully consider the balance of ages, boys and girls and learning needs in each classroom in the evaluation process.
 As soon as we have reached a decision we let the family know if we believe the child will do well with us and if we have a space available.
 Race and religion are not part of the selection process.

 Next, comes the Hard Talk where the nuts and bolts of registration are examined and we inform parents that they are always welcome at school and indeed are expected to participate in the educational process, though not the curriculum.
 Also that their child will, from time to time, have social difficulties with others in our community.
 Our technique is never to blame others, rather to gather parties in conflict and show both how different paths of thought and conduct can add to each feeling more empowered.
-Parents are reminded that the best way to effect change in their children is to effect change in themselves.

 After the Hard Talk a signed contract for the following school year with a $300 deposit adds another member and family to the Fayette community.
 We do not maintain a waiting list from year to year.
 Each year the process starts anew.